princenewman02/Education/README.md

-# Project Title (This is a template README.md file that you can adapt to your project)

-> A brief description of what the project does and its purpose.
+# Educational Inequality Data Processing

+> An analysis of the relationship between U.S. high school performance on standardized exams (ACT/SAT) and socioeconomic factors.

 ---

 ## Project Overview

-Provide a short and concise overview of the project.
-Mention the problem it solves, the data used, and the key outcomes or findings.

-- **Objective:** Clearly state the main goal of the project.
-- **Domain:** (e.g., Healthcare, Finance, E-commerce, etc.)
-- **Key Techniques:** (e.g., Regression, Classification, Clustering, NLP, Time Series)
+This project explores inequality of educational opportunity across U.S. high schools by analyzing whether socioeconomic variables are associated with school performance on standardized exams such as the ACT and SAT.

+The work focuses on cleaning, processing, and preparing educational data for further analysis and modeling.

+- **Objective:** Examine how socioeconomic factors relate to ACT scores across schools in the United States..
+- **Domain:** Education / Social Data Analysis
+- **Key Techniques:** Data cleaning, exploratory data analysis (EDA), visualization, imputation, and data integration

 ---